Bruno Pontecorvo: Defection

 According to Oleg Gordievsky, the highest-ranking KGB officer ever to defect, and Pavel Sudoplatov, the former deputy director of Foreign Intelligence for the Soviet Union, Pontecorvo was a Soviet spy.
-However, Sudoplatov misidentified Pontecorvo as the spy codenamed Mlad, whom we now know was Ted Hall.
+However, Sudoplatov misidentified Pontecorvo as the spy codenamed Mlad, who is now known to be Ted Hall.
 While Pontecorvo always denied working on nuclear weapons, in Canada, Britain or the Soviet Union, he never confirmed or denied that he was a spy.
 The actual evidence against him was flimsy.
 Frank Close noted that the blueprints of the Canadian NRX reactor had made their way to the Soviet Union, and Lona Cohen obtained a sample of uranium from the NRX after it started operation in 1947.
 Nunn May could not have been the culprit, so Pontecorvo is the prime suspect.

-In the USSR Pontecorvo was welcomed with honours and given a number of privileges reserved only to the Soviet nomenklatura.
-He worked until his death in what is now the Joint Institute for Nuclear Research (JINR) in Dubna, concentrating entirely on theoretical studies of high energy particles and continuing his research on neutrinos and decay of muons.
-In recognition of his research he was awarded the Stalin Prize in 1953, membership in the Communist Party of the Soviet Union in 1955 and the Soviet Academy of Sciences in 1958, and two Orders of Lenin.
+In the USSR, Pontecorvo was welcomed with honours and given privileges reserved only to the Soviet nomenklatura.
+He worked until his death in what is now the Joint Institute for Nuclear Research (JINR) in Dubna, concentrating entirely on theoretical studies of high-energy particles and continuing his research on neutrinos and decay of muons.
+In recognition of his research, he was awarded the Stalin Prize in 1953, membership in the Communist Party of the Soviet Union in 1955 and the Academy of Sciences of the Soviet Union in 1958, and two Orders of Lenin.
 He was awarded the Lenin Prize in 1964 for his work on the weak interaction.
-He began a lifelong affair with Rodam Amiredzhibi, the wife of poet Mikhail Arkadyevich Svetlov, in 1950.
+He began a lifelong affair with Rodam Amiredzhibi, the wife of poet Mikhail Svetlov, in 1950.
 In 1955, he appeared in public at a press conference where he explained to the world the motivations of his choice to leave the West and work in the Soviet Union.
 As a result, the United Kingdom revoked his British citizenship on 24 May 1955.
-Pontecorvo was not permitted to leave the Soviet Union for many years; his first trip abroad being in 1978 when he travelled to Italy for celebrations of Amaldi's 70th birthday.
-Thereafter, he made frequent trips to Italy, and occasional visits to other countries.
+Pontecorvo was not permitted to leave the Soviet Union for many years; his first trip abroad was in 1978 when he travelled to Italy for celebrations of Amaldi's 70th birthday.
+Thereafter, he made frequent trips to Italy and occasional visits to other countries.
 France refused to allow him to visit in 1982 and 1984, but relented in 1989.